tanmoysr/tanmoysr/README.md

 - 🔭 I’m currently working on **some data science and software development related projects.**

-- 👯 I’m looking to collaborate on **multi-task learning and cross domain related projects.**
+- 👯 I’m looking to collaborate on **multi-task learning and cross-domain related projects.**

 <!-- - 📝 I write articles on [https://blog.tanmoychowdhury.com/](https://blog.tanmoychowdhury.com/)